Lin-0096/oracle-free-vps-dev-setup/docs/vps-setup-guide.md

 ./install-dev-tools.sh
 ```

-📸 *Insert screenshot here*
+It will update&upgrade old packages and install C Development Tools(gcc, g++, make, git, gdb, clang, valgrind) and file navigation and terminal tools...

 ---

 ## ✅ Done!

-You now have a free VPS running Debian 12 with C development tools installed, and remote SSH access via VS Code.
+You now have a free VPS running Debian 12 with C development tools installed, accessible remotely via SSH through VS Code.
+No more confusing discrepancies between your environment and the 42 school's setup!

+Enjoy, and you're very welcome!

 ---